ebalogun01/TemperatureGAN/README.md

 - config contains hyper-params, path to training files and other notes/conditions to be imposed by training session

 ## How to run
-Sessions can be run locally, on virtual servers, or on google Colab.
-Colab notebook is included in the main branch of the repository
+Sessions can be run locally or on virtual servers.
+Colab notebook is still in development and not provided yet.
 - Use requirements.txt to create a conda repository.
 - Simply set the config.json files to point to data files and results directory.
 Set hyperparameters and set up training session.
 - Go to master.py and run the file.